drammopo/warmups/alarm-clock/README.md

 Extra credit
 ===

-Mak the computer randomly specify the voice to be used.
+Make the computer randomly specify the voice to be used.